unovue/radix-vue/docs/content/docs/overview/introduction.md

 ### Opened

-Radix Primitives are designed to be customized to suit your needs.
+Reka UI are designed to be customized to suit your needs.
 Our open component architecture provides you granular access to each component part, so you can wrap them and add your own event listeners, props, or refs.

 ### Uncontrolled